NetherlandsWorldwide

 If you are travelling from an EU country to the Netherlands, you will need the following for your pet:

-- Your pet must be vaccinated against rabies.
-This must be recorded in your pet's EU pet passport.
+• A vaccination against rabies.
+This must be stated in the EU pet passport.
 You can get your pet vaccinated when it is 12 weeks or older.
 This must be done no later than 21 days before you travel.
 Ask your vet how long your vaccination is valid.

-- An ID chip.
+• An ID chip.
 This must be placed before or on the same day as the rabies vaccination.
-The date on which your pet was chipped and the chip number must be stated in the pet passport.
+The date on which your pet was chipped and the chip number must be stated in the EU pet passport.

 If you are travelling with a dog and you will be staying in the Netherlands for more than 3 months, register your dog with a vet.

-If you are travelling from an non EU country to the Netherlands, you will not need the following for your pet:
+If you are travelling from an non-EU country to the Netherlands, you will need the following for your pet:

-- An ID chip.
+• An ID chip.
 This must be placed before or on the same day as the rabies vaccination.
-The date on which your pet was chipped and the chip number must be stated in the pet passport or on the EU veterinary certificate.
+The date on which your pet was chipped and the chip number must be stated in the EU pet passport or on the EU veterinary certificate.

-- A blood test.
-Find out which conditions the blood test needs to meet on the website of the NVWA (information in Dutch).
+• A blood test.
+Find out which conditions the blood test needs to meet (NVWA).
 A blood test is not required if you are travelling from a country with a low risk of rabies.

 Transiting with your dog or cat

-If you are transiting through the Netherlands to another EU country with your dog or cat, find out more about the rules for that on the NVWA website.
+If you are transiting through the Netherlands to another EU country with your dog or cat, find out more about the rules for transiting (NVWA).

 Submitting a customs declaration